-3.24 The requirement is for best practice environmental quality of buildings (which should include daylight/ventilation/thermal comfort/overheating risk/acoustics) which should be converted into actual metrics agreed with the Authority.
+- 3.24 The requirement is for best practice environmental quality of buildings (which should include daylight/ventilation/thermal comfort/overheating risk/acoustics) which should be converted into actual metrics agreed with the Authority. - 3.25 Opportunities for on-site or close local food growing opportunities should be provided.

-Non- Residential and Multi-residential Development
+Non- Residential and Multi-Residential Development

-3.25 The requirement is that at least half of all the available BREEAM NC Health and Wellbeing credits should be achieved.
+3.26 The requirement is that at least half of all the available BREEAM NC Health and Wellbeing credits should be achieved.